Josiah Wolf Oberholtzer is a composer and researcher, born in Boston in 1984.

 His music has been played in the US, Germany and Israel.
 Recent works include Plague Water, a quartet for Ensemble Nikel, and the Calvino-inspired Invisible Cities series: Invisible Cities (i): Zaira, an octet for Ensemble Mosaik, the viola duet Invisible Cities (ii): Armilla for Elizabeth Weisser and John Pickford Richards, and Invisible Cities (iii): Ersilia, for chamber orchestra, written for Ensemble Dal Niente, In 2011, Ensemble Kaleidosop commissioned Aurora, a 22-voice string orchestra piece for a festival commemorating the 10th anniversary of the death of Iannis Xenakis.
-It was premiered in Berlin’s Kammermusiksaal in August of 2011.
 He has also composed numerous large-scale multi-channel works for Harvard University’s HYDRA 40-channel speaker orchestra.

 His research interests range over live electronics, algorithmic composition, music-informatics and audio analysis.
 He is one of the lead architects of Abjad, a Python API for formalized score control.
-Abjad provides a powerful object-oriented interface to the LilyPond music typesetting engine, and has facilitated all of his acoustic compositions since 2009, and is used by composers world-wide.
+Abjad provides a powerful object-oriented interface to the LilyPond music typesetting engine, has facilitated all of his acoustic compositions since 2009, and is used by composers world-wide.

 He also works as a sound designer, helping other composers realize the electronic aspects of their compositions.
 He has collaborated extensively with Sabrina Schroeder on her Stircrazer series, which combines traditional instruments like pianos and bass drums with massive bass-shaker transducers to create hypnotizing heavy drones.
 He also engineered the live-electronic setups for Stefan Prins’ widely-performed Generation Kill and Piano Hero II, integrating video game controllers and live video capture with instrumental performers.

-He is currently completing a doctorate in composition at Harvard University, where he has studied with Hans Tutschku, Chaya Czernowin and Steven Kazuo Takasugi.
+In 2015, he received a doctorate in music composition from Harvard University, where he studied with Hans Tutschku and Chaya Czernowin.
 He has also attended the Summer Akademy at Schloss Solitude in Stuttgart, and previously completed a Bachelors of Music at Oberlin Conservatory in 2006, where he studied with Lewis Nielson and Randolph Coleman.